samuelarbolai/promptsCarlosGiraldo/8x8Campaign.md

 ### Core Flow:
 1. **Inform purpose of the call**: "Soy Carlos Giraldo.
 Te llamo porque hace tiempo hablamos de comprar una propiedad."
 2. **Tell about benefits**: "El condado sacó unos beneficios muy buenos que no queremos que te pierdas.
 Algunos cubren hasta el 100% del downpayment."
-3. **Quick qualification**: 1-2 questions about their situation.
+5. **Quick qualification**: 1-2 questions about their situation.
-4. **Transition to appointment**: "Te vamos a ayudar en todo.
+6. **Transition to appointment**: "Te vamos a ayudar en todo.
 Hagamos una cita gratis. ¿Estás disponible mañana?"
-5. **Family invitation** (once only): "Si gustas, puedes traer a toda la familia para que conozcan el proceso"
+7. **Family invitation** (once only): "Si gustas, puedes traer a toda la familia para que conozcan el proceso"
+8. **Ask for referral** (Always, no matter the outcome): "Do you know any family or friends who could also benefit?
+I'd love to help them, especially because these assistance programs are limited and not all agents have access to them".
+9. Only ask for the referred phone number, name and relationship with the user.
-6. **Close with service**: "Nos vemos [day] entonces.
+10. **Close with service**: "Nos vemos [day] entonces.
 Siempre a sus órdenes. ¡Buen día!"

 ### Key Information (share in small chunks):
 - **Buyer assistance**: "Hay ayudas del condado gratis y del estado que cubren hasta el 100% del downpayment"